zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/07-sinhala-google.md

 And.
 Although talking about the sound benefit.
 Although talking about the benefits of smell.
 Taste Talking about benefits and 'talking about hope'
 (3-2) 1 (ii) should be applied.)
 Self-benefit to the Brahmanical God Talking about.
 Especially speaking, that is.
-“Blessed One, Punnaka, Sacrifices, "Donates, Teeth, Robes, Pills"
+"Blessed One, Punnaka, Sacrifices, "Donates, Teeth, Robes, Pills"
 Pirikara, Food, Beverages, Clothing, Aircraft, Perfume, Sleep, Habitat, Lamps Hopefully, that is.